Year of foundation

 Opening

-Today, the KHM is firmly and successfully part of the canon of German art and film schools.
-It has remained true to and unique in its project-oriented approach (no master classes, cross-disciplinary supervision by professors, diploma degrees in undergraduate and postgraduate studies), which produces “cross-over talents” between art, media, film and science.
+Today, the KHM has become an integral part of the canon of German art and film schools.
+It has remained true to its open, project-oriented concept – without master classes, with interdisciplinary supervision and diplomas in undergraduate and postgraduate studies.
+This is where ‘crossover talents’ emerge, moving between art, film, media and science without knowing any boundaries.

 "The classical arts have lost their monopoly.
-The concept of art has been expanded.
-Artists no longer only create with paint, on paper or canvas, in wood, bronze or stone.
-New artistic tools have been added, such as video, film, laser, photography, sound and computers.
+The concept of art has expanded.
+Artists no longer create only with paint, on paper or canvas, in wood, bronze or stone.
+New artistic tools have been added, such as video, film, lasers, photography, sound and computers.
 Modern technologies and means of communication, the achievements of this century, have also become its means of representation."
 (Lab 1, KHM magazine, 1991)

 Körperschaft